StackVista/stackstate-docs/develop/developer-guides/custom-functions/propagation-functions.md

 The time which the `CRITICAL` own state of a component should be included in the calculation of its propagated state can be configured.
 By default, the timeout for a `CRITICAL` is set to 2 hours.
 After this time, the propagated state of a component will be calculated as the maximum propagated state of all dependencies only.

-The timeout can be configured to any custom interval, such as:
+The timeout can be configured to a custom interval, for example:

 * `1 second` or `45 seconds`
 * `1 minute` or `30 minutes`